-- 20) Identify if there will be continuous entry into the program or not.
-If 'NO' to continuous entry, provide start and end dates of each intake on the program.
-If 'YES' to continuous entry, provide at least one start and end date using dates with the longest breaks in the program.
-If there are more than six start and end dates, please include the information in Question 44) "Additional Information".
+The costs listed here will be used on the SABC application for students if Continuous Entry is "NO", and their start and end dates are listed above.

 - 21) Identify the education costs for this year of the program.
 Report the costs that have been approved by the appropriate regulating authority.
 Include costs for:

 - a) tuition

 - b) mandatory fees

 - c) program related costs, and

 - d) exceptional expenses